ArdanaCLM/ardana-dev-tools/README.md

 ### First run may require re-login

-The first time you run astack.sh, or the ansible dev-env-install.yml playbook, if libvirt and KVM weren't already installed, then you may get an error due to your account not being a member of the required groups for access to Libvirt & KVM system resources.
+The first time you run astack.sh, or the dev-env-setup script or the ansible dev-env-install.yml playbook, if the libvirt and KVM services weren't already installed, or you aren't a member of the associated groups, then you may get an error due to your account not being a member of the required groups for access to Libvirt & KVM system resources.

-These system groups are usually setup when installing the system packages which provide these services, which the setup process will have now installed, and thus may not have existed when you originally logged into the system.
+Since the system groups are usually setup when installing the relevant system packages which provide these services, if the DevEnv setup process has just installed the packages, or you are not already a member of the associated group, your existing login session won't be a member of the groups, even though the setup process will have now added you.

-You just need to log out and log back in, and run the command again to proceed.
+To rectify this you will need to log out and log back in again, or otherwise start a new session.
+Note that if you have logged in via a graphical desktop environemnt this will require you to log out of the graphical desktop sesssion.

+Once you have logged in again, and confirmed that your account has the required group membership by running the *id -nG* command, you can the re-run the astack.sh, dev-env-setup or dev-env-install.yml playbook to complete the setup process.

 ### Deployment Style